Mucus in Urine: 7 Possible Causes (& What to Do)

 1. Normal mucus production

-Mucus is a natural substance that the body produces to protect the urinary tract.
-It helps with the elimination of foreign invaders that can cause infection.
+Mucus is a natural substance that the body produces to protect the urinary tract, helping to eliminate foreign invaders that can cause infection.

-What to do: A mild to moderate amount of mucus that appears thin and clear ir a normal finding.
-Urine tests that detect small amounts of mucus with no other abnormalities also does not require any medical intervention.
-However, copious amounts of mucus, or mucus that is thick, cloudy or pus-like may be a sign of infection or another condition.
-If you notice these symptoms, you should consult a gynecologist, urologist or family doctor for assessment and treatment as deemed necessary.
+What to do: A mild to moderate amount of mucus that appears thin and clear is a normal finding.
+Urine tests that detect small amounts of mucus with no other abnormalities do not require any medical follow-up.

 2. Pregnancy

 Mucus in the urine is common during pregnancy.
 The various hormonal changes in addition to nutrient or mineral losses through the urine can give the urine a cloudy appearance.
-Mucus production also increases in the end-stages of pregnancy, and is a sign that the body is preparing for labor.
+Mucus production also increases in the later stages of pregnancy, and is a sign that the body is preparing for labor.

-What to do: In most cases, more discharge is normal during pregnancy.
-Changes in quantity, consistency, color or odor, however, can occur and should be reported to the monitoring obstetrician.
+What to do: In most cases, an increase in vaginal discharge is normal during pregnancy.
+Changes in quantity, consistency, color or odor, however, should be reported to your OBGYN or midwife.
 Read more about what normal pregnancy discharge looks like.

-What to do: If you suspect you may have a UTI, you should see a doctor as quickly as possible to confirm a diagnosis.
+What to do: If you suspect you may have a UTI, you should see a healthcare provider as quickly as possible to confirm a diagnosis.
 Treatment usually involves the use of antibiotics.
 Check out other UTI medications that can be prescribed, as well as home remedies to try.

 5. Kidney stones